-As the person who filmed it, the story still haunts me to this day because so many questions were left unanswered.
-Most would be answered if the story had been reported fully from the beginning.
-What bothers me most is two things; my ex-husband Kenzie Smith is constantly put as a central focus in local media as a hero.
+What bothers me most is two things: my ex-husband Kenzie Smith is constantly put as a central focus in local media as a hero.
 I don’t understand the purpose of doing this.
 In doing so, it erases the importance of the others involved.
-Secondly, people have many questions when they watch the full original video, yet none have been reported in mainstream media.
-Questions most often asked are about the business card which launched my pursuit of Jennifer Schulte, the woman in the story who was dubbed “BBQ Becky.”
+Secondly, people have many questions when they watch the full original video, yet none have been reported.
+Questions most often asked are about the business card that launched my pursuit of Jennifer Schulte, the woman in the story who was dubbed “BBQ Becky.”

 Over the years, I have been told by academics and journalists that the video I recorded made history, not just by the documentation of it and making it go viral but by the tactical decisions I made that are displayed in the video.
 The video created undisputable evidence that this woman lied to dispatch to escalate the situation with the police.
 What I did when I loudly insisted on getting the card back, saying, “I’ll leave her alone.
 I just want my card back,” so dispatch could hear, made Schulte leave the area so the police would not arrive at the location Schulte originally had been harassing the two Black men.